kenjil/us_census/README.md

 # Usage

 ## Running code
-Code must be run with the ipython notebook script  `ipython/run.ipynb`.
+- Code can be run with the ipython notebook script  `ipython/run.ipynb`.
+- Code for linear regression is contained in `run_lr.py`.